-Opening a bar is easier when you have a plan.
-Before you open your business to the public, make sure you have every piece of equipment you need to transform your vision of a successful bar into a reality.
+It’s no secret that opening a bar is easier when you have a detailed plan.
+Before you open your doors, it’s important to make sure you have all the right equipment to transform your vision of a successful bar into a reality.

 What Equipment Should Every Bar Have?

-The equipment that appears on your list may vary based on the unique operations of your business.
+Keep in mind that the exact equipment on your list may vary based on the unique operations of your business.
 However, your supply list will likely include the following:

 Cocktail and Bartending Equipment